Football hooliganism has returned to the Europa League with a bang after a two-month break.

 We’ve put together a brief overview of what happened in some European cities on 13 and 14 February.
 Check it out!

-Eintracht Frankfurt hools clashed with a mob of Dynamo Kyiv hooligans in the Ukrainian capital on Wednesday ahead of their match with Shakhtar Donetsk in Kharkiv.
+Eintracht Frankfurt hools clashed with a mob of Dynamo Kyiv hooligans in the Ukrainian capital on Wednesday ahead of the German side’s match with Shakhtar Donetsk in Kharkiv.

 The fight took place on Khreshchatyk Street [Kyiv’s main thoroughfare] at around 10.30pm.

-At least five people were injured as a result of the brawl.
+At least five people were injured as a result of the fight.

-On Wednesday night, a group of Lazio hooligans attacked Sevilla fans near an Irish pub before their Europa League tie at the Olympic stadium.
+On Wednesday night, a group of Lazio hooligans attacked Sevilla fans at an Irish pub before their Europa League tie at the Olympic stadium.

 Four people, including a Briton and an American citizen, were stabbed in the attack.